Education

 NATIVE AMERICAN VICTIM ASSISTANCE PROGRAM (NAVAP)

-We want to reduce the stigma and shame of Tribal violence and encourage Tribal members to seek help.
-If you are a victim and need help, contact our Victim Assistance Coordinator at 318.992.0363.
+We are committed to breaking the stigma surrounding Tribal violence and urge Tribal members to reach out for support without fear or shame.
+If you have been a victim and need assistance, please do not hesitate to contact our Victim Assistance Coordinator at 318.992.0363.

 HIGHER EDUCATION FINANCIAL ASSISTANCE